 \subsection{Homology}

 In this work, we restrict our attention to simplicial homology with $\mathbb{Z}_{2}$ coefficients.
-For a general introduction to algebraic topology, we refer the reader to ~\cite{MR1867354}.
+For a general introduction to algebraic topology, we refer the reader to \cite{MR1867354}.
 Below we give a brief description of homology over $\mathbb{Z}_{2}$.

 Let $K$ be a connected simplicial complex.
-We will denote by $K^{(p)}$ the set of $p$-dimensional simplices in $K$, and $n_p$ the number of $p$-dimensional simplices in $K$.
-Also, the $p$-dimensional skeleton of $K$ will be denoted by $K_{p}$.
-In particular, the $1$-skeleton of $K$ (which is an undirected graph) will be denoted by $K_{1}$.
+We use $K^{(p)}$ to denote the set of $p$-dimensional simplices of $K$, and $n_p$ the number of $p$-dimensional simplices of $K$.
+Also, the $p$-dimensional skeleton of $K$ is denoted by $K_{p}$.
+In particular, the $1$-skeleton of $K$ (which is an undirected graph) is denoted by $K_{1}$.
 Throughout this paper, in context of simplicial complexes, we use $n$ to denote $|K^{(0)}|$, $m$ to denote $|K^{(1)}|$, and $N$ to denote $|K|$.